-CTP seeks to provide fair and competitive levels of base salary that will attract and retain senior executives and reflect their experience, roles and responsibilities within the organisation.
-The base salary of the Executive Directors is currently set around the lower quartile of remuneration levels payable within the Dutch listed peer group.
+CTP seeks to provide fair and competitive levels of base salary that will attract and retain senior executives and reflect their experience, roles and responsibilities within the organization.
+The base salary of the Executive Directors is currently set between the lower quartile and median of remuneration levels payable within the real estate logistics industry sector peer group.